alex-stew/team-gen/README.md

       If you have any questions about the Team Generator project, you can follow the link below to navigate to my GitHub page:
   - [GitHub Profile](https://github.com/alex-stew)

-For further information on this project, if you'd like to discuss changes or work together - please reach out directly to: .
+For further information on this project, if you'd like to discuss changes or work together - please reach out through my gitHub :)